Hiking the Motion Path on the ECT : Petty Harbour to Little Bald Head

 Backpacker on East Coast Trail climbing green hill with blue ocean near.

-As we continued on we were suddenly assaulted by a adult Spotted Sandpiper, in a classic display to lead us away from a nest or young.
-We stopped and very carefully looked around, and a couple seconds later spotted a tiny chick, hunkered down on the edge of trail a foot from where we were standing.
+As we continued on we were suddenly assaulted by an adult Spotted Sandpiper, in a classic display to lead us away from a nest or young.
+We stopped and very carefully looked around, and a couple seconds later spotted a tiny chick, hunkered down on the edge of the trail a foot from where we were standing.
 As we saw it, it popped up and ran into the bushes like an adorable little pompom on legs.
 So cute!

 Spotted Sandpiper ECT Trans Canada Trail.